 In 2016, the Stark County Probate Court received a Grant from the Administration for Community Living to fund the expansion of its Court Angel Program.
 Grant funds have also been used to develop and implement an Eldercaring Mediation Program to assist elders and their families in resolving differences in high-conflict situations, focusing on the needs of the elder to prevent abuse and avoid guardianship.

-Judge Park chairs the Probate Forms Committee and also chairs the Subcommittee on Adult Guardianship of the Advisory Committee on Children and Families of the Supreme Court of Ohio.
+Judge Park has chaired the Probate Forms Committee since 2005 and also chairs the Subcommittee on Adult Guardianship of the Advisory Committee on Children and Families of the Supreme Court of Ohio.
 She is also a member of the Probate Law and Procedure Committee of the Ohio Judicial Conference.

 In 2006, Judge Park was instrumental in the inception of Guardian Support Services (GSS), which provides training and support for volunteer guardians, and coordinates the provision of guardianship services.